RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-- Present the name of the individual or group author as well as the TikTok handle (beginning with the @ sign) in square parentheses, followed by a period.
+- Present the name of the individual or group author as well as the TikTok handle (beginning with the @ sign) in square brackets, followed by a period.
 - Provide the year, month and day of post.
 - Provide the first 20 words of the caption as the title in italics.
 - List TikTok as the site name in the source element and then provide the URL of the video.